150g Brown Sugar

 - Score the folded dough into 12 equal parts and cut with a serrated knife and set each piece aside.

 - One by one, shape the dough into a swirl and place onto a sheet pan.
 The trick is to take each side of the piece of dough with both hands and tightly twist the dough on the table into a long twirl.
 Then coil into a circle, tucking the tail under the swirl.
+(Check out the video above to watch Chef David's technique!)

 - Cover the twists and let it rise for 20 minutes.
 After this last rise, it’ll be slightly puffier, and ready to bake.